Michell-Piazza/EDA_Brazilian_cities/README.md

 - **Initial Visualizations**: Initial visualizations exploring population distribution by state, Human Development Index by city, and geographic distribution of cities.
 - **Detailed Analysis**: More detailed analyses, including scatter plots, histograms, and additional visualizations.

-## How to Use

-To run this notebook locally, follow these steps:

-1. Clone the repository to your computer: